diyakharb1029/DeceptaNet-AI-Adaptive-Honeypot/README.md

-# DeceptaNet-AI-Adaptive-Honeypot
+# DeceptaNet – AI-Driven Adaptive Honeypot Framework

+DeceptaNet is a next-generation cybersecurity deception framework that leverages Artificial Intelligence, Machine Learning, and Reinforcement Learning to dynamically engage, deceive, and analyze cyber attackers in real time.

-An AI-driven adaptive honeypot framework that dynamically deceives attackers, analyzes behavior using machine learning and reinforcement learning, and generates actionable threat intelligence mapped to MITRE ATT&amp;CK.
+Unlike traditional static honeypots, DeceptaNet adapts its behavior based on attacker actions, escalates interaction intelligently, and generates actionable threat intelligence mapped to the MITRE ATT&CK framework.

+This project was developed as part of a Major Academic Project in Cyber Security & Forensics.